cdwijayarathna/assetstore/README.md

 Edit the content in repository/conf/user-mgt.xml with relevent user store configurations and the mailto element in repository/conf/axis2/axis2.xml file with relevent email sender configurations.

 Navigate to ESHome/bin and run the product(using sh wso2server.sh)

+##Adding reviewers
+Go to management console.
+Refer the location Home>Configure>Users and Roles>Roles and click on Add New Internal Role.
+Create Reviewers for each asset type.
+Role names will be presentationreviewer, graphicreviewer, demoreviewer, analystreportreviewer, productlogoreviewer.